Ayana’s Baltimore Apartment¶

 Ayana likely moved into this Baltimore apartment during her OB/GYN residency or early attending physician years at Johns Hopkins, establishing it as her private space before Elliot entered her life.

-Weeks later, post-chemo intimacy (slow, tentative, grief-soaked and fierce) unknowingly created life.
-When Ayana's CVS pregnancy test read positive, she called for Jazmine (still in Baltimore helping during recovery).
-Jazmine found her trembling on the bathroom floor.
-"I think there's more than one," Ayana whispered through tears.
-Jazmine exhaled sharply: "Lord have mercy."
-Then reassurance: "Then we take it one hour at a time.
-You got me.
+Pregnancy Discovery (~2044-2045): Ayana’s CVS pregnancy test read positive when she was approximately 35-36.
+Given her PCOS diagnosis—doctors had long told her she’d likely need fertility treatments—the result was shock before joy.
+She called Jazmine, who found her trembling on the bathroom floor.
+“I think there’s more than one,” Ayana whispered through tears.
+Jazmine exhaled sharply: “Lord have mercy.”
+Then: “You got me.
 You got Elliot.
 And now those babies?
-They got all of us."
+They got all of us.”

-High-Risk Pregnancy/Ava's Integration: The apartment became site of Ayana's brutal hyperemesis gravidarum and pre-eclampsia management.
-Ava Harlow (Jacob's wife, newly part of chosen family) stepped in as primary support when Elliot's post-chemo recovery limited his caregiving capacity.
-Ava held Ayana's hair when she vomited, coordinated medical appointments, advocated with dismissive healthcare providers, and provided the steady presence Ayana desperately needed.
+High-Risk Pregnancy/Ava’s Integration (~2044-2045): The apartment became site of Ayana’s brutal hyperemesis gravidarum and pre-eclampsia management.
+Ava Harlow (Jacob’s wife, by then part of the chosen family constellation) stepped in as primary support when the severity of the pregnancy overwhelmed what Elliot alone could sustain.
+Ava held Ayana’s hair when she vomited, coordinated medical appointments, advocated with dismissive healthcare providers, and provided the steady presence Ayana desperately needed.
+Profound platonic intimacy formed between them during this crucible—not romantic but profoundly intimate, born from caregiving and survival.
+They napped together, cooked side by side, shared beds when exhausted.

-Relationship to Characters
+Relationship to Characters¶

 Dr. Ayana Renée Brooks: This apartment represents her evolution from solitary physician maintaining professional boundaries to chosen family anchor holding multiple people’s survival.
 Her bedroom became “their room,” her bathroom witnessed pregnancy revelation, her kitchen fed people she loved through impossible circumstances.
 The apartment required her to receive care rather than only provide it—learning to accept Jazmine’s help, Ava’s support, Elliot’s devotion even when he was barely surviving himself.